jundalisay/superb/content/en/research/schumacher/pool-clearing/part-1.md

 - Each Clearing Fund thus receives and disburses only national currency
   - It receives such currency from the home importers and disburses it to the home exporters.

-> *Footnote: This paragraph merely states the theoretical principle of Pool Clearing.
+> *Schumacher Footnote: This paragraph merely states the theoretical principle of Pool Clearing.
 In practice, the channeling of all payments through the Clearing Fund can be made hardly noticeable to any individual trader.
 The established banks would be authorised to make and accept payments against documentary evidence and would merely settle the uncleared balance with the Clearing Fund.
 They would also continue to finance home importers and exporters in much the same way as before.
 Whether or not certain categories of in-payments or out-payments are to be made subject to special permit, is a question which every government has by itself.
 Any foreign exchange control is equally compatible with Pool Clearing.

 Assume this goes on for 12 months and each Fund has 3 outcomes: